 Gladys Marcus Library

-Located on the fourth, fifth, and sixth floors of the Shirley Goodman Resource Center, the Gladys Marcus Library provides a collection of more than 300,000 print, non-print, and digital resources.
-The newspaper and periodical collection includes over 500 current subscriptions, with a specialization in international design and trade publications, and the digital library contains more than 90 searchable databases hosted by FIT, the New York State Library, and SUNYConnect.
-Most of these databases are available remotely, via login, and available 24 hours a day.
+Located on the fourth, fifth, and sixth floors of the Shirley Goodman Resource Center, the library provides a collection of more than 300,000 print, non-print, and digital resources.
+The newspaper and periodical collection includes over 500 current subscriptions, with a specialization in international design and trade publications, and the Digital Library contains more than 90 searchable databases hosted by FIT, the New York State Library, and SUNYConnect.
+Most of these databases are available remotely, via login, 24 hours a day.
 The library also offers specialized resources supporting the college’s educational offerings, such as clipping files, fashion and trend forecasting services, runway show DVDs, and sketch collections.

 The library’s fourth floor contains a library instruction classroom, Research and Instructional Services, and Special Collections.
-The fifth floor serves as the principal book collection of the library and also houses the George Levinson Multimedia Room, for viewing and listening to audiovisual materials.
-The sixth floor holds designer and fashion files, forecasting services, “look books,” microfilm, the newspaper and periodical collection, and a smart classroom for information literacy instruction.
+The fifth floor serves as the principal book collection of the library and also houses a graduate reading room, a Mac lab, PC workstations, and a scanning center.
+The sixth floor holds designer and fashion files, forecasting services, “look books,” microfilm, the newspaper and periodical collection, and a “smart” classroom for information literacy instruction.
 Mac and PC computer workstations, printers, scanners, and self-service copiers are located throughout the library.

 Special Collections houses rare books and materials, including all titles in the library’s collection that predate 1860, and selected titles dating from 1860 to the present, singled out for their aesthetic qualities, fragile condition, rarity, or value.
 Special Collections covers such subjects as architecture, art, decoration and ornament, dressmaking, fashion, interior decoration, regional costume, tailoring, textile design, the textile industry, and textile science.
 It also includes archives, original fashion sketches, photographs, portfolios of plates, and scrapbooks containing biographical material on designers and companies.
-Special Collections is accessible by appointment only.
+Special Collections is accessible by appointment only, including evenings and weekends.

 Some highlights of Special Collections include: